fxru/blam-metadata/BLAMCollectionRepository.md

 [Back to Top](#blam-collection-repository) | [Back to CollectionGeneralInfo](#collectiongeneralinfo)

-#### CollectionRegionName
+#### CollectionRegionFacet
-**Description:** The CollectionRegionName element contains the name of an administrative subdivision provided by services such as GeoNames to improve discoverability and to enhance browsing and search experience.
+**Description:** The CollectionRegionFacet element contains the name of an administrative subdivision provided by services such as GeoNames to improve discoverability and to enhance browsing and search experience.
 GeoNames field: *adminName1*

 	Discovery:					searchable, browsing facet
 	Display:					no